ArtiFeZ/Robo-ArtiFeZ/README.md

 # ArtiFeZ
-<h5>A bot to help with the activities of ArtiFeZ discord server.</h5>
+A bot to help with the activities of ArtiFeZ discord server.
 This project is still under development.